 Math: Successful completion of Geometry and Algebra II

 Science: Three years, including Science I, Science II, and a year of electives (may include up to one semester of Global Online Academy science offering)

 PE and Health: Nine trimesters including Lifetime Fitness, Health 9 and 10 (does not count toward the overall 18-credit requirement)

-OSAA rules require students to be enrolled in and passing five academic courses to play interscholastic sports, both while they are participating and during the prior term.
+Please note: Oregon School Activities Association rules require students to be enrolled in, and passing, five academic courses to play interscholastic sports, both while they are participating and in the prior semester.

 Catlin Gabel offers a rigorous college preparatory curriculum.
 All seniors work beyond core requirements in two to four academic disciplines (English is required).
 Students may choose from a variety of elective offerings; the school does not offer standard AP or IB courses.

 Honors classes are offered in the following areas: Chinese V/VI, French V/VI, Honors Spanish Seminars, Genres, Honors Portfolio, Senior English Electives, Palma Seminars, Honors Social Studies Electives, Advanced Geometry, Advanced Algebra II, Advanced Precalculus, Calculus I, Calculus II, Honors Statistics, Advanced Mathematics Seminar, Accelerated Science I & II, Advanced Biology, Advanced Chemistry, Advanced Physics, Science Research, Honors Computer Science II, Honors Computer Science III, and Honors Computer Science Research.